spritz/spritz/README.md

 * Animation `requestAnimationFrame( mycallback )`
 * Post render (i.e. `requestAnimationFrame( () -> setTimeout( mycallback, 0 ))`.
 Actually use `afterFrame` approach.
 See Arez TODO.

+Each VPU has a task queue and a strategy for selecting items off queue each activation. i.e. TaskQueue can be prioritized or not.
+Activation can drain queue or tun till deadline.

 There is also a separate scheduler that is responsible doing periodic scheduling or delayed scheduling of tasks.
 It is also responsible for allocating tasks to VPUs and suspending/resuming VPUs based on activations.

 - [ ] `subscribeOn(Scheduler)` - perform subscribe on different scheduler